Who are our HANDMADE to market members & mentors

 Meet the members

-The members featured below represent just a small part of our vibrant global community of over 60 artisan entrepreneurs.
+The members featured below represent just a small part of our vibrant global community of over 60 artisan entrepreneurs from 27 countries.

 • We improve the environment and empower communities through craft skills training.